What is this?

 Gates County North Carolina wolf spider Posted over 3 years ago

 I found what looked like a wasp nest on a patio umbrella.
 When the mud nest broke apart there were these spiders in there with larva in it.
 See picture.
 There are about 20 or more spiders.
 What are they and why we're they in the mud nest.

 Hi is this also caused by spinach leaf miner?
 Thanks, Susan

-Wake County North Carolina Posted over 2 years ago
+Wake County North Carolina Posted almost 4 years ago

 I am having trouble finding information about the cultivars of Japanese Flowering Apricot (Prunus mume).
 Can you suggest a source for informarion (as mail order nurseries or botanical garden or arboretum).
 Is there some one that has studied Prunus mume (than the late Dr, J. C. Raulston of NCSU and the J C Raulston Arboretum and the Chinese/Japanese of course.
 I hope you can help.
 Thank you.